 Although Columbus was a mapmaker in his pre-expedition days, he left behind no known maps of his explorations.
 Luckily for us, Juan de la Cosa, who sailed with Columbus on three journeys, did - leaving us with the oldest known map showing America.

 Drawn in or around the year 1500, this early style of map is known as a “mappa mundi” or “world map.”
 Maps like this were highly valuable pieces of maritime information, each new map adding to the store of knowledge that kept ships from wrecking on uncharted hazards.
-They were also closely guarded state secrets, as they held the keys for one nations superiority over another in maritime trade.
+They were also closely guarded state secrets, as they held the keys for one nations superiority over another in maritime trade and colonialism.

 De la Cosa’s map incorporates older information as well as the recent voyages of Vasco de Gama to India in 1498.
 Drawn on ox-hide, it measures 72” x 37 1/2”.